Sound Optometry

 Domains: Clinical practice, Professionalism

-In this episode, Michelle Hanratty discusses the key examination techniques that are useful in the investigation of binocular vision anomalies with Dr Aleksandra Mankowska.
-Michelle and Aleks also explore the management of convergence insufficiency and the tricky subject of prescribing prisms and orthoptic exercises.
+In this episode, Michelle Hanratty speaks with Dr Aleksandra Mankowska about key examination techniques for investigating binocular vision anomalies.
+Together, they explore the management of convergence insufficiency and delve into the challenging topic of prescribing prisms and orthoptic exercises.

 Topics: Paediatric, Convergence insufficiency, Convergence excess, Esophoria, Exophoria, Prism, Cycloplegic refraction.